EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

+    //smooth,
-    //smooth,"Smooth the elevation in the selection"
+    Description,"Smooth the elevation in the selection"
     Permissions,"worldedit.region.smooth"
     Usage,"//smooth [iterations] [mask]"
        [iterations],"# of iterations to perform"